brypo/flex-plugin-cold-transfer-workflow/README.md

 ## Flex Plugin

-The code provided is intended to be incorporated into standard plugin architecture.
+The code provided is intended to be incorporated into standard Flex Plugin architecture.

-If this is your first or only plugin, follow these instructions to [set up a sample Flex plugin](https://www.twilio.com/docs/flex/quickstart/getting-started-plugin#set-up-a-sample-flex-plugin), navigate to the [main part](https://www.twilio.com/docs/flex/quickstart/getting-started-plugin#build-your-flex-plugin) of your plugin, and locate the the `src/SamplePlugin.js` file.
-In this file, we'll replace the `async init()` block with the one provided in the code sample in this repo (`plugin-cold-voice-transfer.js`).
+If you are new to Flex Plugins, follow these instructions to [set up a sample Flex plugin](https://www.twilio.com/docs/flex/quickstart/getting-started-plugin#set-up-a-sample-flex-plugin), navigate to the [`init` method](https://www.twilio.com/docs/flex/quickstart/getting-started-plugin#build-your-flex-plugin) of your plugin, and add the [sample code provided](https://github.com/brypo/flex-plugin-cold-transfer-workflow/blob/main/plugin-cold-voice-transfer.js).

 ### Plugin Environment Variables